ls1intum/Artemis/supporting_scripts/generate_code_cov_table/README.md

 # Generate Code Coverage Table Script

-This script generates a code coverage report for changed files in a Github build, comparing a specified Git branch against the develop branch.
+This script generates a code coverage report for changed files in a GitHub build, comparing a specified Git branch against the develop branch.
-The generated report is copied to the clipboard, ready for pasting into a pull request or documentation.
+The generated report is copied to the clipboard and pasted into a pull request or documentation.

 ## Setup